Elegant-Queueing/employee-version/README.md

 # employee-version
-This is the repository that manages the front end (web app) of the employer version
+This is the repository that manages the front end (web app) of the employee version

 ## Current State
 The user can run the web app with pre-populated data.

+# User Guide
+## Description
+The employee version of Q allows recruiters to view student information and manage the queue of students at career fairs.
+Our app helps reduce the crowding at career fairs and improve the efficiency significantly.

 ## Run the Web App (beta)
  - Clone the repository
  - Open index.html in a browser
- - Login with username: codealot@code.com; no password needed
+ - Login with username: codealot@code.com; no password needed (In progress)
  - Select the career fair the employee is attending
  - Click "Add My Queue" to instantiate the employee's queue
  - Information of students will show up as students join the employee's queue on student version of the app
+ - Click "profile" to see the student's information
+ - (In progress) Click on tags to add tags for the student
  - If student doesn't show up, click "Skip" to remove him/her
  - After finishing the conversation, click "Done talking" to remove him/her
  - When about to leave the career fair, click "Stop Queue"
+ - Click "Profile" to see the employee's information
+ - (In progress) Click "Edit" on profile page to update the employee's information
+ - (In progress) Click "View History" on profile page to see the career fairs and students the employee has visited

+ ## Report a Bug
+  - Contact zhang008228@gmail.com with the following information -- Issue:
+  -- How to reproduce the bug:
+  -- Relevecancy of the bug (1 - 5):

+  # Developer Guide
+  ## Layout/Structure
+   - HTML: index.html
+   - Style: index.css
+   - Script: index.js
+   - Backend Connection: backend-connection.js